 During the War period, prisoners of war assisted on the course.
 The back 3rd tee being a result of their labours.

 In 1970 land for a second 9 holes was acquired, and the ‘new 9’ was opened in 1974 by the then Captain, Mr Billy McCann.

-The present Clubhouse was officially opened by Fred Daly (1947 British Open Champion and MBE) in February 1988 and although the internal layout has been slightly changed since then, it still remains a welcoming and friendly Club for all its Members and visitors, providing a well-deserved sanctuary with views over the course, to relax and enjoy the fine wines and good food from the 19th Restaurant.
+The present Clubhouse was officially opened by Fred Daly (1947 British Open Champion and MBE) in February 1988 and although the internal layout has been slightly changed since then, it still remains a welcoming and friendly Club for all its Members and visitors, providing a well-deserved sanctuary with views over the course, to relax and enjoy the fine wines and good food from The Riverside Restaurant.